domalab/ha-actronair-neo/README.md

 ### HACS (Recommended)

 1. Ensure that [HACS](https://hacs.xyz/) is installed.
-2. Search for "Actron Air Neo" in the HACS store.
+2. Search for "ActronAir Neo" in the HACS store.
 3. Install the integration.
 4. Restart Home Assistant.